Lab Members

 Undergraduate Students

-Megan Stovall - C3 VIP course
+Megan Stovall - C3 VIP course and Summer researcher

 Megan is especially interested in microbial communities and how their diversity has an impact on other living things.
 She enjoys working with statistics and finding ways to effectively communicate results of an experiment through many different mediums.